-President Dennis Assanis of the University of Delaware (UD) recently signed a memorandum of understanding (MOU) with Dr. Stefanos Gialamas of the American Community School in Athens, Greece.
-Over the course of 2016, Dr. Bahira Trask and the faculty of the Early Childhood Education program have traveled to Greece to meet with the administration and staff of the American Community School (ACS) to explore possibilities of a partnership.
+In 2016, UD’s President Dennis Assanis signed a memorandum of understanding (MOU) with Dr. Stefanos Gialamas of the American Community School in Athens, Greece.
+This MOU was the result of partnership meetings with the HDFS early childhood education faculty, and the administration of ACS.
 ACS is an internationally accredited model of excellence in education that embraces American educational values and practices in its mission to help students thrive as global citizens.
 HDFS’ work is also dedicated to increasing global opportunities for faculty and students in order to expand the impact of our applied research and better inform us as global citizens.
-The MOU states that the UD and ACS will work to allow UD teacher candidates to complete practicum experiences at ACS, doctoral students will be able to complete research at ACS, faculty exchanges for research and teaching opportunities will take place, and ACS students will be considered in high regard for UD admissions.
+The MOU states that the UD and ACS will work to allow UD teacher candidates to complete practicum experiences at ACS, doctoral students will be able to complete research at ACS, and faculty exchanges for research and teaching opportunities will take place.
+For more information, visit the UDaily article on the agreement with ACS.

 The University of Patras in Greece is a leader in early childhood education and HDFS is exploring partnerships to allow for student and faculty exchanges.
 In Spring 2017, two faculty members from the University of Patras presented at the Global Research Series, and an early childhood education student from Patras completed a residence with HDFS at the Laboratory Preschool.

-Human Development and Family Studies offers a service learning trip to South Africa every other winter.
+HDFS offers a service learning trip to South Africa every other winter.
 Human Services majors explore the history and culture of South Africa, and complete the 50-hour internship with a local agency.
 Visit the study abroad website or the Institute for Global Studies for more information.